StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

           locals = [ int ]      // local variable 3
 ```

-And looking this up in the JVM Virtual Machine Specification.
+And looking this up in the JVM Virtual Machine Specification[^1].

 ```java
 append_frame {